-It is possible to send a message straight via a SQL command and this feature can also be used in order to configure Email notifications based on job runs.
+A message can be sent straight via a SQL command, and this feature can also be used to configure email notifications based on job runs.

 The following command can be used to read the current settings.
 Please note that, due to security considerations, the account's password is not shown.
-The main procedure to get the current settings it UTILS.getSmtpConfiguration().
+The main procedure to get the current settings is

 SELECT a.host, a.port, a.ssl, a.username

 FROM (EXEC "UTILS.getSmtpConfiguration"()) AS a;;

 Setting Valid SMTP Configuration

 Similar to retrieving the settings, the procedure UTILS.setSmtpConfiguration() can be used to change the configuration.
 The configuration has to be valid in order to work.

 Sample Configuration for a Gmail Account

 "hostname" => 'smtp.gmail.com',

 "ssl" => true,